-Consumers or users: natural or legal persons that, by virtue of any onerous legal act, acquire, use, or enjoy goods or services as the final recipients.
+Consumers or users: individuals or legal persons that, by virtue of any onerous legal act, acquire, use or enjoy goods or services as the final recipients.
 Under no circumstances may suppliers be considered consumers.

-Suppliers: natural or legal persons, of a public or private nature, that habitually carry out production, manufacturing, import, construction, distribution or marketing activities involving the supply of goods or services to consumers, for which a price or fee is charged.
-Persons that have a professional degree and carry out their activity independently will not be considered to be suppliers.
+Suppliers: individuals or legal persons, of a public or private nature, that habitually carry out production, manufacturing, import, construction, distribution or marketing activities involving the supply of goods or services to consumers, for which a price or fee is charged.
+Individuals that have a professional degree and carry out their activity independently will not be considered suppliers.